taclane/trunk-recorder-mqtt-status/README.md

 sudo ldconfig
 ```

-- Alternatively, if your package manager provides recent Paho MQTT libraries:
+&emsp; Alternatively, if your package manager provides recent Paho MQTT libraries:

 ```bash
 sudo apt install libpaho-mqtt-dev libpaho-mqttpp-dev
 ```

-3. Build and install the plugin:
+3. **Build and install the plugin:**

+&emsp; Plugin repos should be cloned in a location other than the trunk-recorder source dir.

 ```bash
 mkdir build